Tuesday, September 22, 2015

 “God showed how much he loved us by sending his one and only Son into the world so that we might have eternal life through him.
 This is real love—not that we loved God, but that he loved us and sent his Son as a sacrifice to take away our sins.
 Dear friends, since God loved us that much, we surely ought to love each other.
 No one has ever seen God.
 But if we love each other, God lives in us, and his love is brought to full expression in us.
 And God has given us his Spirit as proof that we live in him and he in us” (I John 4:9-13 NLT).

 The New Testament points out the fact that God loved us, the same people who earlier had earned his so-called wrath, so much that he sent his son, Jesus Christ into the world, so that we, the same people who earlier had earned his so-called wrath, could have eternal life through Jesus Christ.
 This New Testament portrait of a loving God certainly contradicts the Old Testament God of wrath.
-But which one is accurate one?
+But which one is the accurate one?

 We know from a previous discussion that God says, “I am the Lord, I change not” (Malachi 3:6) and we summed up this passage to mean God has not changed since the beginning nor will he ever change in the future, which we know to be contrary to many popular beliefs.
 If our portrait of God portrays him as “a God of wrath,” then we need to ask, “When did he change?”
 We can ask the same “when did he change question” about the portrait that portrays him as “a God of love.”
-It would be more difficult to prove the Old Testament portrait of “a God of wrath” than the latter portrait, especially since we know that God ends up being this “God of love” and we know that God say “he changes not.”
+It would be more difficult to prove the Old Testament portrait of “a God of wrath” than the latter portrait, especially since we know that God ends up being this “God of love” and we know that God says, “he changes not.”
 What God is today is what he had to be in the days past, and even had to be in the beginning.
 This means that somewhere along the way, we got a few things wrong about the God that we have pledged our lives to and who we have chose to follow, to obey, and to serve was.
 We hope that this commentary will help you with your portrait of God.
 We do however wonder though, “Could there be more that we have gotten wrong along the way?”
 This does make one ponder the possibilities.

 Enjoy your blessings - KW